bbauska/meta-react-basics/README.md

 the name of the function to be run.
 Make sure not to invoke it.

 Finally, one more feature only using React is the passing of function declarations as **props**.
-For example, in an app component, let&apos;s say you&apos;d like to render a child component named **counter**.
+For example, in an app component, let's say you'd like to render a child component named **counter**.
 You can pass some data from the app component to the counter component using a **prop**.
-In this case, let&apos;s use an on click prop that passes in the data that you want the Counter component to receive.
+In this case, let's use an on click prop that passes in the data that you want the Counter component to receive.
 There you have it.

-The next time you&apos;re clicking buttons on a webpage, closing notifications or simply browsing through, you&apos;ll understand that those events are supported by some form of event handling.
+The next time you're clicking buttons on a webpage, closing notifications or simply browsing through, you'll understand that those events are supported by some form of event handling.

 In this section (4), you learned how to distinguish the syntax for event